Guide to the Carol Georgette Lake Bradley Collection, 1922-1968

 - Bradley, Carol Georgette Lake

-The Carol Georgette Lake Bradley Collection were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2010.
+The Carol Georgette Lake Bradley Collection was received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2010, with yearly additions since.

 Processed by Meghan Lyon, September 2010